Levels of Care

 What Is the Continuum of Care?

 Broadly, the continuum of care describes the process of treating addiction and behavioral health in the most complete and effective way.
 It summarizes the standards of treatment that are proven to be the most effective, namely, that care should take place over a significant period of time and eases clients back into independent life.
-The continuum of addiction care is the general name for a process that starts with a check-in to a residential rehab facility and tapers with outpatient treatment.
+The continuum of addiction care is the general name for a process that starts with a check-in to a residential rehab facility and tapers with outpatient treatment, it describes the levels of addiction care.
 While this may be the end of a facilities involvement in rehabilitation, effective addiction treatment continues after this, with community support.

 Additionally, there is a medical definition of what the continuum of care really means, set out by the American Society of Addiction Medicine (ASAM).

 ASAM has established codes for each step of the continuum, as a way to standardize the way we look at addiction treatment.
 No two rehab facilities address clients in the exact same ways, so ASAM’s definitions make it easier to put services in two different facilities in the same context.
 This makes billing easier for insurers, but also provides guidance to the addiction treatment community on the most effective ways to assess and treat patients at each level.
 The scale ranges from 0-4, with 0 signifying no treatment at all, and 4 being the highest level of care in the industry.

 Level 1: Outpatient Services

 According to ASAM, outpatient services consist of treatments and therapies administered to patients who are not residents of a facility.
 For care to be considered outpatient at level 1, patients must spend less than 9 hours at the treatment facility during a given week.

 Level 2: Intensive Outpatient (IOP) or Partial Hospitalization (PHP) Programs

 Level 2 involves services where patients are not residents of a facility but still spend a significant amount of time in a location receiving therapies and treatment that support recovery.